haridusministeerium/bctl/README.md

 - `bctl get` - return current brightness level in %; see the `get_strategy` config item in [config.py](./bctl/config.py) to set how differing brightnesses get consolidated into a single int
+- `bctl get laptop` - return our laptop/internal screen brightness; note "laptop" here can be either screen ID or our configured alias; "laptop" is an automatically added alias to all laptop/internal displays.
 - `bctl setvcp D6 01` - set vcp feature D6 to value 01 for all detected DDC displays;
   this is simply shortcut for `ddcutil setvcp D6 01`, but executed for all displays.